A list of my reviews for music released originally in 1992

 Well, it’s not good.
 Read the review.

-Not Ranked: Gerard Schwarz: Y Chamber Symphony of New York: Trumpet Concerti of Haydn/Hummel (9/10)
+Gerard Schwarz: Y Chamber Symphony of New York: Trumpet Concerti of Haydn/Hummel (9/10)

 The trumpet has always been a jazz instrument for me.
 I guess that’s in part because I came to jazz before I came to concertos and solo pieces from the classical repertoire and because there really aren’t many trumpet pieces out there.
 It’s an under-utilized instrument, for sure.
 The trumpet always sounds regal or martial to me in Classical and Romantic music and I don’t particularly go for that.
 Prior to 1770, the trumpet couldn’t hit a wide range of notes.
 The keyed trumpet was invented around then and allowed for the instrument to express a greater range.
 The result was that composers could actually write music for it!
 So then we got more interesting trumpet concertos.
 (The modern trumpet was invented in the 1930s, so very little has been written for this particular type of trumpet.)